denisecase/datafun-01-spec/README.md

     print(my_stats_string)
 ```

-#### 5. Conditional Script Execution
+### Conditional Script Execution

 Ensure the main function only executes when the script is run directly,
-not when imported as a module by using the standard boilerplate code.
+not when imported as a module by using standard boilerplate code.
 For example:

 ```python